nikostsafos/election2016/readme.md

 Web version: https://nikostsafos.github.io/election2016/

 The 2016 presidential election underscored the enduring fault lines between red and blue America.
-Typically, the result is explained in these terms: Donald Trump did better in places that were rural, white, less educated, and less well off.
-That narrative is, more or less, borne by the data.
+Typically, the electoral result is explained thus: Donald Trump did better in places that were rural, white, less educated, and less well off.
+That narrative is generally supported by the data.
 But these broad strokes only tell part of the story.
-In fact, if we change the question&mdash;can I look at a place and predict whether it will be red or blue&mdash;the answer is less clear and there is a lot more noise.
-Sometimes, a place that looks red votes blue; and sometimes, a place that should be overwhelmingly blue voted blue by only a small maring.
-So where exactly are these fault lines, and how well do they capture the split between red and blue America?.
+If we ask a different question&mdash;can I look at a place and predict whether it will be red or blue&mdash;the answer is less clear.
+There is a lot of noise&mdash;rural areas that voted for Hillary Clinton, highly educated or very wealthy areas that voted for Trump, and so on.
+More importantly, the fault line changes&mdash;sometimes, it's race, sometimes its education, sometimes it's something else.
+So where exactly are these fault lines, and how well do they capture the split between red and blue America?

 ### In this repository